 Trinity Polk

-Trinity Polk is a multimedia storyteller passionate about using journalism, strategic communication, and digital content to inform, connect, and inspire.
-She has built a portfolio that spans broadcast, print, and digital platforms.
+Trinity Polk is a multimedia storyteller passionate about journalism, strategic communication, and digital content that informs, connects, and inspires.
+She has built a portfolio spanning broadcast, print, digital media, and social platforms.

-Her work spans newsroom reporting, national features, investigative projects, and digital campaigns.
-She has also earned national recognition, placing second in Ally and Thurgood Marshall College Fund's Moguls in the Making pitch competition, third in L'Oreal's HBCU Hackathon, and as a finalist in the WMSF's Media Case Competition.
+Her work spans newsroom reporting, national features, investigative projects, digital campaigns, and social media content strategy.
+She has earned national recognition, placing second in Ally and Thurgood Marshall College Fund's Moguls in the Making pitch competition, third in L'Oréal's HBCU Hackathon, and as a finalist in WMSF's Media Case Competition.